Find out how to use your cellphone in the UK & see the best UK SIM cards for visitors and new UK residents.

 If you’re combining your trip to the UK with a trip to mainland Europe, you’ll sometimes be able to use your UK SIM card at no extra cost in Europe.

-On giffgaff’s prepaid SIM card, you’ll be able to use up to 5GB data per month at no extra cost in the following European countries:
+On giffgaff’s prepaid SIM card, there’s a fair use limit of 5GB per month in the following European destinations:

 Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Gibraltar, Greece, Hungary, Iceland, Israel, Italy (includes Sardinia and Sicily), Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal (includes Azores and Madeira), the Republic of Ireland, Romania, Slovakia, Slovenia, Spain (includes Canary Islands and Balearic Islands) and Sweden